zenparsing/chromium-futures/README.md

 Furthermore, this class-callback pattern has compositionality issues.
-Although tasks can be composed by chaining callbacks together, attempts to compose tasks within a class will tend to further obfuscate the programmer's intent.
+Although tasks can be composed by chaining callbacks together, attempts to compose tasks within a class will tend to further obfuscate the program.
 The programmer may attempt to work around this problem by giving callback member functions increasingly long names.

 The problem isn't due to the underlying facilities for async programming.
 The problem is that the programmer does not have the tools to properly express the intent of an async program.